◆ CRUMBS — IN-KluSo's Data Signals Division

 Spotify paid $11.3 billion in royalties in 2025 — but distributed across 10 million artists.
 Top 1% capture the majority.
 The payout grew; the per-artist share often didn't.

-revenue-concentration HIGH
+revenue-concentration

 CR-FLOW-005